 Dr. Troy Pittman, a board-certified plastic surgeon located in Washington, DC, is one of the nation’s leading experts in breast augmentation and cosmetic surgery of the breast.
 Breast augmentation is the most common surgical procedure performed by plastic surgeons.
 According to The American Society of Plastic Surgeons, there were over 300,000 breast augmentation surgeries performed in the United States in 2018.

-Women seeking breast augmentation are generally those who are dissatisfied with the size or shape of their breasts or women who have had breast deflation from weight loss or breastfeeding.
-Commonly, breast augmentation involves placement of a breast implant that contains silicone gel or saline (salt water).
+Women seeking augmentation are generally those who are dissatisfied with the size or shape of their breasts or women who have had breast deflation from weight loss or breastfeeding.
+Commonly, this procedure involves placement of a breast implant that contains silicone gel or saline (salt water).

-The following sections are meant to demystify the breast-augmentation procedure and help potential patients understand that there are a number of decisions that need to be made before undergoing surgery.
+The following sections are meant to demystify the Washington DC breast augmentation procedure and help potential patients understand that there are a number of decisions that need to be made before undergoing surgery.

 It’s important to remember that breast augmentation with implants is a capital investment of sorts.
 Patients with breast implants should undergo regular check-ups with their doctors and should be monitored for implant rupture and capsular contracture.
 It is likely that the implants will need to be replaced at some point in your life.
 Take a moment to read Dr. Pittman’s blog “I Have 10-Year Old Implants, Now What?”